PreMiD/PreMiD/apps/docs/troubleshooting/issues/resolving-issues.md

-## Part 1: Resetting PreMiD to Discord Hooks
+## Part 1: Resetting PreMiD To Discord Hooks

 - Close and reopen your web-browser.
 - Navigate to PreMiD extension, make sure you're logged in with Discord (Your icon should appear in the top right of the extension)